JetBrains/kotlin-mobile-docs/topics/create-first-app.md

 ## Run tests

-You can run tests to check that shared code works correctly on both platforms.
-Of course, you can also write and run tests to check platform-specific code.
+You can run tests to check that the shared code works correctly on both platforms.
+Of course, you can also write and run tests to check the platform-specific code.

 ### Run tests on iOS